aws-samples/aws-serverless-workshops/Auth/0_GettingStarted/README.md

 ![Cloud9 Initial Welcome Screen](../images/cloud9_initial_screen.png)

 You can run AWS CLI commands in here just like you would on your local computer.
-Verify that your user is logged in by running `aws sts get-caller-identity`.
+Verify that your user is logged in by running the following:

 ```
 aws sts get-caller-identity
 ```

-You'll see output indicating your account and user information:
+You should see output indicating your account and user information:

 ```
 {